Frequently Asked Questions

 The legal CSA criteria are based on the European legal framework for email marketing.
 This applies stringently and restrictively.
 Compliance with the CSA rules is intended to ensure that emails sent via the Certified IP List are legally compliant to the greatest possible degree.

 The CSA criteria are based on the stringent European requirements and comply fundamentally with internationally applicable law for email marketing.

 Yes, you can have the CSA explained to you in two minutes:

 The assessment process checks that you comply with the CSA criteria.
 The assessment process includes a legal assessment, a technical assessment and a reputation assessment.
-For this we require a csv file with all your IP addresses, three of your newsletters or transaction mails and your terms and conditions.
+For this we require amongst others a csv file with all your IP addresses and three of your newsletters or transaction mails.

 A standard answer is not possible here, as the duration depends mainly on the extent to which you already meet the CSA criteria.
 The time you need internally to make any necessary changes also plays a decisive role.
 The process could take two weeks, but could also last several months.

 After Successful Certification

-After successful certification, your IP addresses will be activated on the CSA whitelist within 24 hours and you will receive your online certificate without delay.
+After successful certification, your IP addresses will be activated on the Certified IP List within 24 hours and you will receive your online certificate without delay.
 Email service providers will be listed as certified on emailvendorselection.com.
 You will also receive access to our customer portal where you will be able to manage your IPs, contacts, etc. yourself.

 You can find a detailed description of the benefits here.